Robert-van-Engelen/lua-to-lisp/README.md

 ### Goto

-Goto is not supported at this time.
+Goto is not supported at this time, "left as an exercise for the reader."
 It is theoretically possible, but it significantly clutters the logic.

 ## Lua 5.3 grammar for Bison 3.2 or greater